cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 git commit -m "Initial commit after cloning skeleton"
 ```

-Hopefully this post will help you get started in making widgets and Haskell and providing an easy way to show them off to your friends.
+Hopefully this post has helped you get started in making widgets in Haskell and providing an easy way to show them off to your friends.
 Friend send friends widgets made in Haskell, right?